Fload2000/Autofan/README.md

 # Overview
 This is script for an automated fan control for the Raspberry-Pi.
 It sets the fan speed depending on the chip temperature.
-There is even a silentime, where the fan should not spin (e.g. at night if the Raspberry-Pi is in your Bedroom and you want to keep it quiet)
+There is even a silentime, where the fan should not spin (e.g. at night if the Raspberry-Pi is in your bedroom and you want to keep it quiet)

 # Setup - Hardware
 Wiring: